What, exactly, is an SMS API?

 Use case: School saves time by sending messages via CRM

-Trinity Gardens School uses the email to SMS API in conjunction with its CRM, Simon, to send text messages to parents when their children are absent.
+Trinity Gardens School uses the email-to-SMS API in conjunction with its CRM, Simon, to send text messages to parents when their children are absent.
 This saves the school administrators time and helps keep kids safe.

-Less tools to learn and manage
+5. Fewer tools to learn and manage

 By bringing SMS into your preferred application, your team members won’t have to learn a new platform, and your IT team has one less platform to worry about when it comes to user access and security.

 Without getting too technical here (if you want all the tech detail, we suggest you dive straight in with our helpful documentation), there are different types of APIs.
 You might have heard of REST or HTTP APIs.